Historical Dictionary of Science Fiction

 groundcar n.
 (1930) a car incapable of flight (in contrast with an aircar n.)

 groundhog n.
-(1940) a person who does not regularly travel in space
+(1940) a person who lives on a planet, rather than in space; a person who does not regularly travel in space

 groundlubber n.
 (1939) = groundhog n.